ntentan/atiaa/README.md

 [![Total Downloads](https://poser.pugx.org/ntentan/atiaa/downloads.svg)](https://packagist.org/packages/ntentan/atiaa)

 Atiaa is a thin wrapper around PHP's PDO database abstraction layer.
-The main purpose of atiaa is to provide some utility classes that other packages in the ntentan framework might need.
+The main purpose of atiaa is to provide utility classes that other packages in the ntentan framework need (which are not available in PDO).

 Currently atiaa provides the following features:
  - Wrappers arround the PDO query method which prepare the query and execute in